Hot Tamales

-Hot Tamales is a cinnamon-flavored candy introduced in 1950 manufactured and marketed in the United States by Just Born.
-They were invented by Bob Born after reworking Mike & Ike Candy.
+Hot Tamales is an American brand of cinnamon-flavored candies manufactured and marketed by the Just Born company.
+Introduced in 1950, they were developed by Bob Born, son of Sam Born, the company's founder.
 The name derives from the sometimes spicy flavor of tamales.
 It was the top-selling cinnamon candy in 1999.

 Variations

 In 2011, Just Born released Hot Tamales 3 ALARM containing a mix of three candies: orange (hot), pinkish (hotter) and dark red (hottest).
 Around this time, Just Born also marketed Hot Tamales Fire (originally Super Hot Hot Tamales) with a hotter flavor and darker color.
 In 2014, Just Born released Hot Tamales Tropical Heat that contains three candies, combining the original pungent, spicy flavor with lemon, mango and pineapple flavor.

 A spearmint version, Hot Tamales Ice, was marketed in the late 2000s, but was subsequently discontinued.
 It was reintroduced again in 2018 combined with the regular Hot Tamales and marketed as Hot Tamales Fire & Ice.